Adaptive Mesh Refinement Algorithms Create Computational Microscope

-Computer modeling algorithms which break large problems into small pieces, and then focus computing power on those areas of the most scientific interest are helping scientists better understand such everyday situations as running an internal combustion engine, flying in an airplane or predicting weather.
+Computer modeling algorithms that break large problems into small pieces, and then focus computing power on those areas of the most scientific interest are helping scientists better understand such everyday situations as running an internal combustion engine, flying in an airplane or predicting the weather.

 The axiom that big problems are much easier to tackle when divided into much smaller tasks is especially true when solving problems in fluid dynamics.

 Called adaptive mesh refinement capability, this applied math research by the Lab’s Center for Computational Science and Engineering provides tools for computer modeling to allow researchers to automatically apply their computing resources to the most intriguing problems.
 The end result is that researchers get better answers at a lower cost.

 The system works by taking a problem and dividing it into smaller parts, much like putting a mesh over the subject in question and then looking at each segment.
 Areas of interest are treated with a finer mesh to give scientists more detailed information.
 The smaller the piece, the higher the accuracy (Imagine wanting to accurately measure the temperature in an auditorium.
 Taking eight measurements over two hours would be much less reliable than measuring a thousand points every minute).

 However, analyzing more points requires more computing capacity.
 The adaptive mesh refinement capability allows scientists to focus their existing computer power on a narrower part of the overall problem, rather than requiring bigger, more powerful computers.